 1 .
 Two years of quality training

 Teaching is as complex as many jobs that have a much longer training period.
 The framework provides two years of support to newly qualified teachers in recognition of this complexity.
-By providing ECTs with an extra 5% non-teaching time in their second year, schools can ensure that time is protected for ECTs to continue receiving the training and support they deserve.
+By providing early career teachers with an extra 5% non-teaching time in their second year, schools can ensure that time is protected for ECTs to continue receiving the training and support they deserve.

 2 .
 Funded support for mentors

-Mentoring an ECT is crucial to their development, which is why the framework prioritises protecting the space and time mentors need to reflect on their own practise.
+Mentoring an early career teacher is crucial to their development, which is why the framework prioritises protecting the space and time mentors need to reflect on their own practise.

 Schools receive funding for mentors’ time in the second year of the programme.
 Mentors receive high-quality training to support them in their role in the form of three sessions (two in the first year and one in the second) with experienced coaches.